RobertTalbert/discretecs/MTH325-Winter2026/assignments/MTH 325 Application Analysis Exam 2 solutions.md

 #### Notes

 - A number of solutions gave a relation that had no self loops on it, but edges going both directions between nodes, for example {(a,b), (b,a)}.
 However, this is not transitive because there is an edge from a to b and an edge from b to a, but no self-loop edge from a to itself.
+- Having three out of the four relations correct on this one was counted as Success.

 ### Option 2